FAQ about Compute Cloud

 General questions

-Yandex Cloud provides scalable computing capacity: you can quickly create and start virtual machines on demand and stop them when the load decreases.
-The usage of cloud resources reduces your IT infrastructure costs because you pay only for the resources you use.
+Yandex Cloud offers scalable computing capacity: you can quickly create and start VMs on demand and stop them when the load decreases.
+By leveraging cloud resources, you reduce your IT infrastructure costs as you pay only for the resources you actually consume.

-It is easier to manage a cloud infrastructure so you can focus on your business challenges instead of server maintenance.
+Cloud infrastructure is easier to manage, so you can focus on your business tasks rather than maintaining servers.

 What can I do with a Yandex Cloud VM?

 - Use only the computing capacity you really need.
-You do not have to buy expensive powerful equipment whenever there is a task that requires it.
+You do not have to buy expensive, powerful equipment for every business task that requires it.
 Instead, you can create a Yandex Cloud VM and use it if and when required.

 - Use VMs to deploy applications that must always be available.
 You do not need to worry about guaranteeing server uptime: Yandex Cloud will keep it running smoothly.
-Focus on creating applications that work.
+Focus on building your software.

-- Configure backups to make it easier to restore your data in the event of loss.
+- Configure backups to easily recover your data in the event of data loss.

 - Create and distribute VM disk images.
 You can use images to quickly deploy your software on other VMs.

-- Automate VM management using the API and scripts in the command line interface.
+- Automate VM management using the API and scripts in the CLI.

 For more information about Yandex Cloud VMs, see VMs in Compute Cloud.